AndyB-WHG/e-volve-retail/README.md

 ### Navbar

-- A Navbar is fix to the top of the page in order to provide the user with browsing options during the visit.
+- A Navbar is fixed to the top of the page in order to provide the user with browsing options during the visit.
 - On smaller screens the Navbar features:
     - At top right :
         - Search Icon,